2009 South Ossetian parliamentary election: Background

 The Republic of South Ossetia has a population of about 70,000.
 It has had de facto independence from central Georgian rule since the 1991–1992 South Ossetia War.
 After the August 2008 South Ossetia war, Russia recognized the independence of South Ossetia, followed by Nicaragua.
 Other countries, including Georgia, consider South Ossetia part of Georgia's constitutional territory.

 Campaign

 Four parties were contesting for 34 seats in the Parliament of South Ossetia.
 According to the central election commission, 45,000 people were registered to vote on Sunday.
 This was the first South Ossetian election since the republic obtained its limited international recognition in 2008.
-The election was observed by over 70 observers from 10 countries, including representatives from Abkhazia, the Czech Republic, Germany, Italy, Kazakhstan, Kyrgyzstan, Moldova, Nagorno-Karabakh, Ukraine, Poland, and Russia.
-Among the observers were Vladimir Churov, the chairman of the Central Election Commission of Russia and Giulietto Chiesa, Italian MEP for Italy of Values, former member of the Italian Communist Party.

 About 100 Russian and international reporters arrived in South Ossetia to cover the event.
 Voters were able to cast ballots at 95 polling stations, 88 in South Ossetia and 7 in Russia (6 of them opened in North Ossetia and 1 in Moscow).
 No other overseas polling stations were open.